Category

 Schedule a consultation at InSight Vision Center to combat the negative effects of digital eye strain while preventing it from progressing and inviting other problems.

-Pregnant women are generally aware of some common symptoms such as morning sickness, back ache, fatigue, constipation, itching, swollen feet etc. However, blurred vision is a type of symptom which many women may not be aware of.
-There is no specific time frame of pregnancy during which it occurs, as it is mainly caused because of the fluctuating levels of hormone in the body.
+Pregnant women are generally aware of some common symptoms such as morning sickness, backache, fatigue, constipation, itching, swollen feet, etc. However, blurred vision is a type of symptom that many women may not be aware of.
+There is no specific time frame of pregnancy during which it occurs, as it is mainly caused because of the fluctuating levels of hormones in the body.

 Sports are fun, but they can also expose players to eye injuries, some of which result in impaired eye vision or even irreversible blindness.
 According to the American Academy of Ophthalmology, each year sees over 40,000 cases of sports-related eye injuries!